AIfriendly/Eleven-labs-video-generator/docs/prd.md

 ### Video Output & Formats

+> [!NOTE]
+> FR30 (MP4) is implemented in Epic 2.
+FR31-33 are deferred to Future Scope.

-- FR30: The system can output videos in MP4 format
+- FR30: The system can output videos in MP4 format ✅ (Implemented)
-- FR31: The system can output videos in MOV format
+- FR31: The system can output videos in MOV format (Future Scope)
-- FR32: The system can output videos in additional formats (AVI, WebM)
+- FR32: The system can output videos in additional formats (AVI, WebM) (Future Scope)
-- FR33: The system can maintain consistent video quality across output formats
+- FR33: The system can maintain consistent video quality across output formats (Future Scope)
 - FR34: Users can specify output resolution settings

 ### API Integration & Monitoring

-- FR35: The system can integrate with Eleven Labs API for TTS and image generation
+- FR35: The system can integrate with Eleven Labs API for TTS and sound effects
+- FR35.1: The system can integrate with Google Gemini Nano Banana (`gemini-2.5-flash-image`) for image generation
+- FR35.2: [FUTURE SCOPE] The system can integrate with Eleven Labs API for image generation (when API becomes available)
-- FR36: The system can integrate with Google Gemini API for script generation
+- FR36: The system can integrate with Google Gemini 2.5 Flash API (`gemini-2.5-flash`) for script generation (default, switchable)
-- FR36.1: The system can integrate with multiple Gemini text generation models
+- FR36.1: The system can integrate with multiple Gemini text generation models (user-switchable)
 - FR37: The system can provide real-time API usage monitoring during processing
 - FR37.1: The system can provide model-specific usage metrics for Google Gemini API
 - FR38: Users can view live consumption data during video generation